Spring 2024, Issue 38Order / Subscribe

 We DO accept simultaneous submissions, though we ask you to contact us if submitted work is accepted elsewhere.

-To withdraw stories, essays, or translation folios, please withdraw through submittable.
+To withdraw full submissions, please withdraw through submittable.

 We try to respond to all submissions within eight weeks, though response times can be longer—particularly in the spring.
 We receive many thousands of submissions each year; reading and responding to them all is sometimes slower than we would like.
 Please do not query about your submission until at least three months have passed.

-Also, please note that when you submit your work to Copper Nickel you’re adding yourself to our contact list and, thus, consenting to receiving infrequent emails about our book prize, subscriptions drives, etc. We try to send no more than 2-3 of these emails per year.
+Also, please note that when you submit your work to Copper Nickel you’re adding yourself to our contact list and, thus, consenting to receiving infrequent emails about our book prize, subscriptions drives, etc. We’ll send no more than 2-3 of these emails per year.

 We also award two $500 prizes per issue—the Editors’ Prizes in Poetry and Prose—for what we consider to be the most exciting work in each issue, as determined by a vote of our in-house editorial staff.